-The analysis of Phase II NQTL worksheets demonstrated some improvement in submission quality, but many submissions were unresponsive to the prompts, incomplete, and/or did not provide substantive comparative analyses with respect to coding edits, out of network coverage standards, and reimbursement NQTLs.
-However, all MCOs were found compliant for provider type exclusions and most were found compliant for geographic restrictions.
+The analysis of Phase II NQTL worksheets exhibited minimal improvement in submission quality, with most MCOs failing to demonstrate compliance with MHPAEA.
+Many submissions were unresponsive to the prompts, incomplete, and/or did not provide substantive comparative analyses with respect to coding edits, out of network coverage standards, and reimbursement NQTLs; however, all MCOs were found compliant for provider type exclusions and most were found compliant for geographic restrictions.
+Results of Phase II are demonstrated as follows: